Home>Fixed Deposit>TDS on Fixed Deposit Interest

 The best way to save tax on FDs is by opting for a tax-saving FD.
 The interest earned on FDs is taxable according to the income tax slab applicable to you.
 However, the principal amount is eligible for a tax deduction of up to ₹ 1.5 lakh under section 80C of the IT Act.
 Tax-saving FDs have a lock-in period of 5 years, and withdrawing before the maturity period is not possible, even if you pay penal interest.
 If that does not work for you, here are some ways you could look to reduce or avoid TDS on regular FDs.

-Your income from FD is not taxable if your income doesn’t fall in a tax slab, i.e., if it is lower than the basic exemption limit.
-The basic exemption limit applicable to resident citizens and senior citizens is ₹ 2,50,000 and ₹ 3,00,000 respectively (₹ 5,00,000 for super senior citizen).
-You can claim a TDS exemption through a form 15H declaration if you are a senior citizen.
+• Form 15G/15H: Your income from FD is not taxable if it doesn’t fall in a tax slab, i.e., if it is lower than the basic exemption limit.
+The basic exemption limit applicable to residents and senior citizens is ₹ 2,50,000 and ₹ 3,00,000, respectively (₹ 5,00,000 for super senior citizens).
+You can claim a TDS exemption through a Form 15H declaration if you are a senior citizen.
 In all other cases, you can use form 15G.

-Since interest up to the thresholds mentioned above is not subject to TDS, you can avoid TDS by spreading your FDs across multiple banks.
-Your interest in FDs held with different banks is not aggregated for the purpose of applying the threshold limit of no tax deduction.
-However you still have to pay tax on interest income if it exceeds basic exemption limit.
+• How to Save Tax on FD: Since interest up to the abovementioned thresholds is not subject to TDS, you can avoid TDS by spreading your FDs across multiple banks.
+Your interest in FDs held with different banks is not aggregated to apply the threshold limit of no tax deduction.
+However, you still have to pay tax on interest income if it exceeds the basic exemption limit.

 Rules for TDS on FD